 - Nationality: International students are eligible to apply for the fellowship.

-- Number of Scholarships: Number of fellowship is not given.
+- Number of Awards: Number of fellowship is not given.

 - Eligible Countries: International students are eligible to apply for the fellowship.